idkwtph/wordleanswer/README.md

 - 1.3 - More bug fixes!
 (Fixing custom date answer and hints)

+- 1.4 - Added a favicon to the website

 # Links:

 - I have used Visual Studio Code to code the project.
 Download it here: